kalpa-iiits/habbit/README.md

   5. We use Swagger, which is an opensource tool for accessing the API through an interface.

 How to Access the APIs:

-  The code is hosted on heroku and the APIs can be directly acessed from an endpoint.
-The project is also hosted on heroku and can be accessed at  https://habbit-interview.herokuapp.com/

 To run the code in a local machine:
   1. Make sure you have pip intstalled in your system.